lwjohnst86/nefa-code/doc/submission/reviewer-response.md

         acids measured.
 For b) any participant is followed until they request to be removed from the study; some participants missed the 3-yr visit, but came in for the 6-yr visit.
-We have included wording within the results on the sample and percentage who attended at least two visits andLastly,
-        c) because diabetes can effect the values of the OGTT-derived indices due to medication the patient is taking and due to diabetes itself impacting beta-cell function and insulin resistance, we excluded them from all analyses; often, these participants did not even complete an OGTT since it is discouraged that these patients consume that much glucose.
+We have included wording within the results on the sample and percentage who attended at least two visits.
+Lastly, for c) because diabetes can effect the values of the OGTT-derived indices due to medication the patient is taking and due to diabetes itself impacting beta-cell function and insulin resistance, we excluded them from all analyses; often, these participants did not even complete an OGTT since it is discouraged that these patients consume that much glucose.
 To restate, diabetes cases were not included in GEE or other analyses.

     - *"I would prefer to see the equations for the outcome measures.
 Why not use